-Many of these machines are loop sorters because of their orientation are commonly a closed circular loop.
+Many of these systems are loop sorters because their orientation is commonly a closed circular loop.
 Below is a listing of some of the unit sortation technology that can be applied to a solution.

 Types of Unit Sorters:

-A type of unit sorter that adds storage and retrieval functionality.
+A pocket sorter is a type of unit sorter that acts as a storage and retrieval system via a series of pockets, bags, and pouches.
 A batch of units is picked then placed one at a time into bags hanging from an overhead trolley (one unit per bag).
 The bags are then stored in an automated buffer until enough units have been put into the system to complete order or a wave of orders.
 The system automatically retrieves and sorts the wave of units into discrete orders and sequences them (in any order) to packing stations.

-The Cross Belt or Loop Sorter is comprised of a chain of many short belt conveyors riding on a track that is on a continuous loop.
+The Crossbelt or Loop Sorter is a chain of many short belt conveyors riding on a track that is on a continuous loop.
 Every single belt carries one item to be sorted.
 When the item is ready to be discharged the belt will run across the flow of the loop and divert the item to either side of the system.
-This configuration makes the Cross Belt Sorter a highly efficient mechanism, requiring minimal space for high volume item sortation.
+This configuration makes the Crossbelt Sorter a highly efficient mechanism, requiring minimal space for high volume item sortation.